AdobeDocs/analytics-platform.en/help/guided-analysis/analysis-types/user-growth.md

 The **User growth** [Analysis type](overview.md) provides insights around the growth and acquisition of users over a specific period.
 The horizontal axis is always a time granularity, while the vertical axis is always a measurement of users.
 Users are analyzed from the start of the date range, split into four categories:

 * **New**: It is the user's first time appearing in the specified date range.
 The first data point in a report is always 100% new users, since the report does not look at dates outside of the reporting range.
-* **Repeat**: The user appeared in the immediately previous data point as well as the current data point.
+* **Repeat**: The user appeared in the immediately previous data point and the current data point.
 * **Return**: The user did not appear in the immediately previous data point, but is not a new user.
 Return users cannot appear in the first or second data points, as they must first appear as a new user then a dormant user.
 * **Dormant**: The user did not appear in the current data point, but appeared in the immediately previous data point.
 Dormant users do not count toward the total number of active users.